BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_5_Sending_Coins_with_Automated_Raw_Transactions.md

   ]
 }
 ```
+One thing of interest here is the change address, with is the second `vout`.
+Note that it's a `tb1` address, which means that it's Bech32; when we gave Bitcoin Core the total ability to manage our change, it did so using its default address type, Bech32, and it worked fine.
+That's why our change to SegWit addresses in [§4.6](04_6_Creating_a_Segwit_Transaction.md) really isn't that big of a deal, but there are some gotchas for wider usage, which we'll talk about there.

-We saw the fee in the more extensive output, before we saved the hex to a variable with JQ, but you can verify it with the `txfee-calc.sh` JQ script created in the [JQ Interlude](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/04_2__Interlude_Using_JQ.md):
+Though we saw the fee in the `fundrawtransaction` output, it's not visible here.
+However, you can verify it with the `txfee-calc.sh` JQ script created in the [JQ Interlude](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/04_2__Interlude_Using_JQ.md):
 ```
 $ ~/txfee-calc.sh $rawtxhex3
 .000222